mikedillion/annoyances-cookbook/README.md

 Removes any preexisting firewall rules, turns off SELinux, uninstalls httpd if it's on for some reason and removes /root/.bash_logout if it exists.
+Turns off desktop services autofs, avahi-daemon, bluetooth, puspeed, cups, gpm, haldaemon and messagebus.

 If the `apache2` recipe is on the node, the httpd package will not be removed.

+## fedora

+Just calls `::rhel`.

 ## debian

-Does an "apt-get update", turns off apparmor and turns off byobu.
-Removes whoopsie, popularity-contest, and unity-lens-shopping if this ever got on a server.
+Does an "apt-get update" and turns off apparmor and byobu (unless you want it).
+Removes whoopsie, popularity-contest and unity-lens-shopping if this ever got on a server.

+## ubuntu

+Just calls `::debian`.

 Usage
 =====